Request an EHC needs assessment — the platform drafts your letter | EHCP Clarity

 What to include in your request

-Your request does not need to use legal language, but it should be detailed enough to give the LA a clear picture of why assessment may be necessary.
+Your request does not need to use legal language, but it should be detailed enough to give the local authority a clear picture of why assessment may be necessary.
 A strong request typically covers:

 • Your child's needs: Describe all areas of difficulty — learning, communication, social, emotional, sensory, physical.
 Use specific examples from daily life and school.